The Garden Grazer

 • Preheat oven to 375°F (190°C).
 Line a baking sheet with parchment paper.

-• Cut tofu into about 3/4-inch cubes and place in single file on baking sheet.
+• Cut the pressed tofu into about 3/4-inch cubes and place in single file on baking sheet.

-• Bake tofu 25-30 minutes, flipping/stirring halfway through.
+• Bake the tofu for 30 minutes, flipping halfway through.

-• While tofu is baking, place all teriyaki ingredients in a bowl and whisk well to combine.
+• While the tofu is baking, place all teriyaki sauce ingredients in a small bowl.
+Whisk well to combine.
+Set aside.

-• When there’s about 5-10 minutes baking time remaining for the tofu, start warming the teriyaki sauce: whisk teriyaki sauce once more and add to a medium skillet over medium-high heat.
-Stir occasionally with a spatula.
+• When there’s about 5 minutes baking time remaining for the tofu, start warming the teriyaki sauce: whisk the teriyaki sauce once more and pour it in a medium skillet over medium to medium-high heat.
+Stir often with a spatula until the sauce is thickened.

 • Serve as is, or with rice, quinoa, in veggie bowls, with stir-fry, etc.